 Timo Heimovaara is full professor of Geo-Environmental Engineering at the TU Delft.
-Since 2019 he is head of the department of Geoscience & Engineering within the faculty of Civil Engineering and Geo-sciences.
+Since 2019 he chairs the department of Geoscience & Engineering within the faculty of Civil Engineering and Geo-sciences.

 How to use natural processes as engineering tools in the subsurface in order to achieve a more sustainable society?

 - Engineering the eco-system services of the sub-surface in urban society;

 - Sustainable landfill after-care;

 - Reactive-transport in porous media;